 Do you know the most exciting fact?
 This technology has come to stay!
-There’s a very high chance that you're within touching distance of a computer system (not necessarily a PC) and this uses a PCB.
+There's a very high chance that you're within touching distance of a computer system (not necessarily a PC), which uses a PCB.
 The development of PCBs also leads us to believe that they will not easily surpass them.
-Research and development are heavily devoted to IoT capabilities, flex PCBs and other features that make the PCB technology futuristic.
+Research and development are heavily devoted to IoT capabilities, flex PCBs, and other features that make the PCB technology futuristic.

 5、The Surface Mount Technology

 Have you heard about the surface mount technology?
 Probably not.
 Nowadays, the term is no longer as popular as it used to be in the 1980s.
-At that time, it was the most common technique used to manufacture a PCB, and it gained prominence during the period.
-Before the surface mount technology came along, we had the through-hole technique.
+At that time, it was the most common technique employed to manufacture a PCB, and it gained prominence during the period.
+Before the surface mount technology came along, we had the through-hole method.

-The through-hole technique worked like this; the components were attached to the board by inserting the ‘lead’ of a component into certain holes.
+The through-hole technique worked like this; the components were attached to the board by inserting the 'lead' of an element into individual holes.
 As expected, this was slow, and many flaws and defects arose as a result.
 But with the surface mount technology, the leads were glued onto pads on the surface of the PCB.

 Image 3: PCB Prototypes